-This CPS is reviewed at least annually and may be reviewed more frequently.
+This CPS is reviewed at least every 365 days and may be reviewed more frequently.
 All changes are reviewed and approved by the GlobalSign CA Governance Policy Authority before insertion.
 Changes to this CPS are indicated by appropriate numbering.

 9.12.2 Notification Mechanism and Period